doncabreraphone/retroNode/README.md

-# RetroNode
+# retroNode

-RetroNode is a Vue.js-based tool that makes it easy to design rpg text/graphic adventures through a visual scripting interface.
+retroNode is a Vue.js-based tool that makes it easy to design rpg text/graphic adventures through a visual scripting interface.
 It aims to streamline the game design process, allowing developers and storytellers to construct intricate narrative paths with ease.
-Each node within RetroNode symbolizes a distinct room or scene, equipped with drag-and-drop capabilities for intuitive spatial arrangement and granular scene configuration.
+Each node within retroNode symbolizes a distinct room or scene, equipped with drag-and-drop capabilities for intuitive spatial arrangement and granular scene configuration.

 ## Features